15 Interesting Ways to Say You’re Welcome in Spanish

 Hoy por ti, mañana por mí

 The literal translation of hoy por ti, mañana por mí is today for you, tomorrow for me.
-The closest English equivalent is probably you scratch my back, I scratch yours, while perhaps you could also say what goes around comes around.
+The closest English equivalent is probably you scratch my back, I scratch yours, or you could also say what goes around comes around.

 - Camila: Thank you for doing it. – Gracias por hacerlo.